 Dark Majesty was the first of my concert band compositions, and I’m very proud of it, musically and commercially.
 It won a J.W.
 Pepper Editor’s Choice award and outsold by a factor of three anything else my publisher had ever published.
 It is a very easy piece that doesn’t sound easy—just exactly what I was going for.
 All instruments with the exception of percussion have no notes faster than a quarter note, and the instruments’ ranges are all very narrow.
-It’s in Phrygian mode.
+It’s in Phrygian mode, and sounds BIG.

 Spiders in Webs

 A four-year-old boy improvised this delightful ditty, and I was fortunate enough to have the tape running.
 Here is his original version (45 seconds), and what I did with it (1 minute).
 I chose to treat the pitches this child sang as accurate and intentional, rather than out-of-tune diatonicism; transcribing, harmonizing, and orchestrating them as such.
 This led me down harmonic paths I would probably not arrived at, left to my own devices.

 I played recorders, several clarinets, bass clarinet, guitar, mandolin, bounced-pencil mandolin, tenor banjo, five saxes of various sizes, bones, and bodhran.
 I added a cwazy synthesized Mac voice, and a bit of my own voice.
 A friend played march-style snare and brushes.

 I had a barrel of fun making this, and I still love hearing it.
 I hope you will too.